 MORAWETZ ESTIMATES FOR THE WAVE EQUATION AT LOW FREQUENCY ANDRÁS VASY AND JARED WUNSCH ABSTRACT.
 We consider Morawetz estimates for weighted energy decay of solutions to the wave equation on scattering manifolds (i.e., those with large conic ends).
 We show that a Morawetz estimate persists for solutions that are localized at low frequencies, independent of the geometry of the compact part of the manifold.
 We further prove a new type of Morawetz estimate in this context, with both hypotheses and conclusion localized inside the forward light cone.
 This result allows us to gain a 1/2 power of t decay relative to what would be dictated by energy estimates, in a small part of spacetime.
-1. Introduction In this paper, we show that the celebrated Morawetz estimate [12], expressing dispersion of solutions to the wave equation, holds for low-frequency solutions on a wide class of manifolds with asymptotically flat ends.
+1. INTRODUCTION In this paper, we show that the celebrated Morawetz estimate [14], expressing dispersion of solutions to the wave equation, holds for low-frequency solutions on a wide class of manifolds with asymptotically flat ends.
 We also generalize the estimate to a local-in-spacetime estimate inside the forward light cone.
-It is well known that the decay of energy of a solution to $\Box u = 0$ at high frequencies is closely tied to the geometry of geodesic rays; in particular, the existence of trapped geodesics is an obstruction to the uniform decay of local energy (see Ralston [16]).
-Many subsequent results have demonstrated that the decay of high frequency components of the solution persists in a wide variety of geometric settings in which there is no trapping of rays (see e.g. [13], [18], [19]).
+It is well known that the decay of energy of a solution to $\Box u = 0$ at high frequencies is closely tied to the geometry of geodesic rays; in particular, the existence of trapped geodesics is an obstruction to the uniform decay of local energy (see Ralston [18]).
+Many subsequent results have demonstrated that the decay of high frequency components of the solution persists in a wide variety of geometric settings in which there is no trapping of rays (see e.g. [15], [20], [21]).
 On the other hand, the low-frequency behavior of the solutions is both more robust and less studied.
 Intuitively, long wavelengths should be sensitive only to the crudest aspects of the geometric setting, and in particular, trapping should not be an obstacle to decay.
-In this paper, we work in the setting of scattering manifolds, i.e., those whose ends resemble the large ends of cones, with the metric taking the form $$(1.1) q = dr^2 + r^2 h(r^{-1}, dy)$$ where the noncompact ends are diffeomorphic to $(1, \infty)r \times Y$, with Y a smooth manifold, and where h is a family (in r) of metrics on Y.1 Our two main theorems demonstrate the insensitivity of the low-energy behavior of the wave equation to Date: November 3, 2010.
+In this paper, we work in the setting of scattering manifolds, i.e., we assume that the manifold1 X has ends resembling the large ends of cones, with the metric taking the form (1.1) $$g = dr^2 + r^2 h(r^{-1}, dy)$$ Date: December 10, 2011.